 A Light Touch

-Neutral colour palettes are great in hallways for creating bright, airy spaces that are inviting and awe inspiring.
+Neutral colour palettes are great in your hall wall paint colour, creating bright, airy spaces that are inviting and awe inspiring.
 The undertone of the neutral is key to the atmosphere you want to create.
 Using yellow-based neutrals like Pampas are great for hallways, they’re warm and welcoming to guests and provide a nurturing atmosphere after a long day in the office.
 Pampas also has a delicate green undertone, meaning it works great with house plants, and means that the rooms off of it can be deeper green tones or other beiges.
 Compliment with Duvet Day woodwork to create a bolder beige colour palette.

 @gareth_at_31 opted for a classic 'Duvet Day' in their hallway.